Unlawful Detainer: Your Ultimate Recourse When You Need to Evict a Noncompliant Tenant

 Unlawful Detainer

 By definition, unlawful detainer, sometimes called forcible entry and detainer, means the act of retaining possession of real property by someone who has no legal right to do so.
-As a landlord, unlawful detainer means that one of your tenants has conducted himself or herself in such a manner so as to be in violation of your lease or rental agreement.
+As a landlord, an unlawful detainer means that one of your tenants has conducted himself or herself in such a manner to violate your lease or rental agreement.

 Examples of Unlawful Detainer Causes of Action